Are these outstanding stocks - what to consider? (Bursa Malaysia)

 Based on the weighted average performance, I had estimated that the EPV provides a 95% margin of safety.

-Given all the above, I would conclude that Pintaras is one of the better Bursa construction stocks to invest in.
+Given all the above, I would conclude that Pintaras is a good Bursa stock to invest in.

-For details refer to “Is CBIP a money making opportunity?
-Find out using Shareinvestor”
+For details refer to "Is Plenitude a value trap?"

 Tower REIT is an office REIT with 2 goals: